Yuuhei/diy-driver-bot/README.md

 Add your token in `config.json`.

-Configure your preferred suffix in `suffix` (yes still using suffix in 2023, f*ck slash commands) and status
+Configure your preferred suffix in `prefix` (yes still using prefix in 2023, f*ck slash commands) and status

 Add your preferred bot response channel in `channel_id`.